The official name of the organization shall be Agri-Business Club Alumni (ABCA), Black Hawk College East Campus.

 2. A quorum of the Director’s meeting will consist of 6 of the 13 member.

 Officers will make committee chairman assignments from the directors.
-Chairmen will appoint the members of their committee.
+Committee chairmen will appoint the members of their committee.

 A. Annual Meeting and Banquet Team